SireneNova/Portfolio/JavaScript/HorrorGame/ReadMe.md

 ###Horror Game Project
 The Tech Academy gives students a final team project to work on called a Live Project.
-In it, students contribute towards a software product for a real client and practice Scrum methodologies.
-My experience is described below.
-This project had been going on for several months before I joined.
+In it, students contribute towards a software product for a real client while practicing Scrum methodologies.
+My experience joining an ongoing project is described below.
 ___
 ####Objective
 	1. Contribute toward a JavaScript-based story-driven horror game in a 2-week sprint.